 Campus ministry is an integral part of the educational process at Pope John Paul II High School.
-Through the charism of our namesake, Pope John Paul II, our program is designed to proclaim the Good News of Jesus Christ to its students and families, to build up the body of Christ in the community and to promote social justice through service to others.
-Campus Ministry draws the entire community into responsible participation in the life, mission and work of the Church.
-To accomplish these outcomes, the school, through Campus Ministry, offers liturgies, retreats, and service.
+Through the charism of our namesake, Saint John Paul, our program is designed to proclaim the Good News of Jesus Christ to its students and families, to build up the body of Christ in the community and to promote social justice through service to others.
+Peer and adult leaders create an atmosphere of support, trust and sharing so that students can explore the challenges of Catholic/Christian identity, relationships, values, courageous leadership and reconciliation in the context of their faith.
+Through its retreat program, our Campus Ministry office draws the entire community into responsible participation in the life, mission and work of the Church.
+The School's retreat program is thematically formulated around the School's three foundational values: pursue the truth, act with virtue, and build community.

 Freshman Retreat: Theme- Building Community